aarong/feedme-server-core/DEV.md

 - `disconnect(clientId, [err])`

-  Informs the server that `clientId` has disconnected.
+  Informs the library that `clientId` has disconnected.

   This event must only be emitted when the transport state is `started`.
 A previous `connect` event must have been emitted referencing the given